-Several years ago, I was at lunch one day with a buddy who posed a question I’d stopped asking in the late-80’s.
+Several years ago, I was at lunch with a buddy who posed a question I’d stopped asking in the late-80’s.
 Namely, “Why is radio in Birmingham so bad?”
 The broad answer is, “Because radio everywhere is bad.”
 That said, this is not a Bash-Birmingham-Radio column.
 There are plenty of good people working in commercial radio.
 And there are a lot of businesses for which radio is still an excellent advertising investment.

 However, as an artistic medium, I have long used radio as the Cautionary Tale for ad agencies who fall into the habit of always doing exactly what their clients ask.
 And here’s why: